 Also, institutions are going to have to think empathetically and realistically about their students.

-Sometimes we lose sight of what it really means to be a low-income student, or to have a family, or to have childcare responsibilities.
+Sometimes we lose sight of what it really means to be a student affected by poverty, or to have a family, or to have childcare responsibilities.
 They’re doing their schoolwork by hiding out in their cars to escape a noisy house.
 They’re typing papers on their phones, because that’s their internet access.
 They’re working increased hours because they work in healthcare or the military.

 I think we take for granted that all of our students are 19 and just went home and are sitting in a quiet bedroom at their parents’ house with wifi.